Other ways to dispose of your items

 Make sure you have:

-- booked your collection before you place your waste out so that we know that it is not illegally dumped waste
+- booked your collection before you place your hard rubbish out so that we know that it is not illegally dumped waste

-- put your hard waste out on the weekend before your scheduled collection
+- put your hard rubbish out on the weekend before your scheduled collection

 - removed fridge and freezer doors